Skip to main content

 Heart disease is the leading cause of death in men and women in the United States.
-The good news is that safer drugs with fewer side effects are available.
-These drugs also lower the chance of cardiovascular issues and heart disease.
+Thankfully, there are prescription drugs available that can lower the chance of cardiovascular issues and heart disease.

 Many healthcare professionals prescribe cholesterol-lowering medications called statins to prevent heart disease.
 Lipitor is a popular statin drug made by the pharmaceutical company Pfizer.
 Unfortunately, studies show the medicine may cause health complications and adverse events.